We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

-But we’re not used to seeing a unique puppy that comes from two very different parents: the Border Collie-Dachshund mix.
+But we’re not used to seeing a unique puppy from two different parents: the Border Collie-Dachshund mix.

-The Border Collie-Dachshund mix might not be as popular as a Cocker Spaniel or a Schnauzer, but they’re just as amazing as any other dog.
-The friendly and loving nature they inherit from both parents makes them special.
+Although the Border Collie-Dachshund mix is not as popular as a Cocker Spaniel or a Schnauzer, it is just as amazing as any other dog.
+Their friendly and loving nature, inherited from both parents, makes them special.

-The Border Weenie makes an excellent pet, someone who will always be there for you.
+The Border Weenie makes an excellent pet who will always be there for you.

-Stick with us for a little while, and we’ll tell you all you should know about this adorable designer dog.
-By the end of this article, you’ll be dialing the number of your local shelter, asking if they have a Border Collie-Dachshund mix.
+Stick with us briefly, and we’ll tell you all you should know about this adorable designer dog.
+By the end of this article, you’ll call your local shelter’s number and ask if they have a Border Collie-Dachshund mix.

 What is a Dachshund-Border Collie mix?

-This adorable cross is also called a Weiner Dog-Border Collie mix or a Border Weenie.
+This adorable cross is called a Weiner Dog-Border Collie mix or a Border Weenie.

 Since the parents are quite different in size, we get a Border Weenie by breeding a male Dachshund with a female Border Collie via IVF.

 The Border Collie side of the family is energetic.
-These are intelligent dogs who love being independent of time to time.
+These intelligent dogs love being independent from time to time.

 On the other hand, Dachshunds are small, feisty, and eager to please.
 They’re highly protective of their owners.
 Doxies may be small, but their personalities are beyond this world.